 Binary files from software that can be reinstalled easily are not necessary to back up.
 For databases have a look at the according tools to dump the data stored in it.
 A file-based backup of databases on disk does not suffice, at least not unless you can synchronize the entire database on disk and freeze it until the file backup is finished.

 To ensure that all the data is backed up and nothing is forgotten, it helps to first have a list of files and folders.
 The next step is to check the integrity of your backed up data.
 Here, tools like

 sha512sum come into play.
 These tools help to compare local and remote files based on hash values.
 Cksum and sha512sum are part of the standard toolset of Debian GNU/Linux (coreutils package ).

 And what about restore?
 This step is mostly forgotten.
 It is a “must” to check your backup regularly and to verify if the data can also be restored in full.
-It happened more than once that files have been forgotten, or have not even been tracked in a Git repository.
+It has happened more than once in a Git repository, that files have been forgotten, or have not even been tracked.
 We will have a closer look at validating a backup in one of the follow-up articles.

 We focus on Copy on write (COW).
 On the file system level we work with BTRFS.
-We create a snapshot that copies the data that has changed, only.
+We create a snapshot that copies only the data that has changed.
 Data that did not change is just referenced.
 This is efficient, very quick, and scalable.
 Based on BTRFS we have automatic data compression, and do not have to care about other measures of optimization.

 Also, we have a second level and keep backups of backups.
 Based on a low-level snapshot on the file system level, a copy of it is synchronized with an AWS cloud service.